Eric-Conn/Eric-Conn.github.io/README.md

 I have a Bachelor of Science in Mathematics from The City University of New York, College of Staten Island.

+I work on all sorts of things, many mathematical or algorithmic.

 ## About me:
 {:.no_toc}
 I am looking for a role in data science , data analytics, or machine learning.
 I have a background in mathematics and programming, with my preferred language as Python.
 I am currently a mathematics and statistics tutor at The Fashion Institute of Technology.
 I also tutor students in data analysis and machine learning.